Bonzolo/Clustering-NYC-Neighborhoods/README.md

 - ***Clustering Folder***
    - After data is extracted and processed.
 Store datasets are placed within the Clustering folder for ease of reference.
 - ***Raw Data Folder***
-   - All datasets from various sources are store within 'Raw Data'.
+   - All datasets from various sources are store within here.
 The functions will be pulling data from these files.
    - 'acs_combined.xlsx' is a combination of 'acs_demo_08to12_ntas.xlsx' , 'acs_select_econ_08to12_ntas.xlsx', 'acs_select_housing_08to12_ntas.xlsx', 'acs_socio_08to12_ntas.xlsx' to have all the data be located within one file for easier access.
 - ***Visualizations Folder***
-   - All data visulaitions used for presentations are stored here.
+   - All data visualizations used for presentations are stored here.

 # Function File
 - ***functions.py***